-The new Global Education Evidence Advisory Panel (GEEAP), co-hosted by the Foreign, Commonwealth & Development Office, and the World Bank and convened by the Building Evidence in Education (BE2) global working group, fills a need in the education sector.
-In some other fields, advisory panels already provide much-needed guidance to help busy policymakers make sense of the evidence.
+The new Global Education Evidence Advisory Panel (GEEAP), co-hosted by the Foreign, Commonwealth & Development Office, UNICEF Office of Research-Innocenti, and the World Bank fills a need in the education sector.
 Advisory panels are common in the health field, for example.
 Because this new international panel consists of leading researchers and practitioners who have contributed to and applied the burgeoning evidence base in education, its recommendations will both have a sound evidentiary basis and be credible to the intended audience.
 This Panel will thus be well positioned to influence policymaking in the way that other bodies do.

 Panelists have been selected for their expertise in generating and using good evidence in education.
 The panel’s size is set at between 10 and 15 members, large enough to allow a wealth of diverse experiences but small enough for vigorous discussion.
 Membership is drawn from among economists, educationalists, psychologists, and policymakers.
 The panelists already participate in many other networks and panels, including domestic advisory panels and topic-based panels.
 The GEEAP aims to knit together that expertise into a global group that can provide guidance on education broadly for low- and middle-income countries.